rafaelstz/deployer-magemojo/README.md

 Use this tool integrated with the [Deployer](https://deployer.org/) to use the power of MageMojo Stratus CLI.

-If you are using Magento 2 you can use this [Magento 2 Deployer Recipe](https://github.com/rafaelstz/deployer-magento2) togheter!
+If you are using Magento 2 you can use this [Magento 2 Deployer Recipe](https://github.com/rafaelstz/deployer-magento2) together!

 Features
 -----